tornseglare/ShootThemAll/README.md

 * Enabled mipmapping.
 Created an array of objects with position and scale to show the effect of scaling down a texture with mipmapping enabled.

 # V1.4
-Fullscreen mode with different resolutions, windowed mode with different sizes and resizing window by user.
+Fullscreen mode with different resolutions, windowed mode with different sizes and free resizing.
 See lines 42-46 in ShootThemAllGame.cs, they let you test fullscreen and windowed mode quickly.

 # V1.3